twosixlabs/Escalation/README.md

 ### Resetting the SQL database

-You can re-build the sql database from a blank slate by deleting the "volume" associated with the database, where the data is stored, and relaunching to create a new one.
+Run the reset script from the top level of the repository

-1. Run the command `docker-compose down --volumes`
+    ./escalation/scripts/escalation-reset.sh

-2. Delete the file `escalation/app_deploy_data/models.py`
+This deletes the volume associated with the database, where the data is stored, and resets a models.py code file that decribes the database.

-3. Re-start the app
+Simply re-start the configuration as above(#2.-Configuring-the-app) to work from this blank state.

 You can also manually delete tables in the sql database by connecting to the database directly and using sql commands.
+Note that this doesn't reset the models.py file, so may result in strange behavior.

     Connect to db:
     docker exec -it escos_db psql -h localhost -p 5432 -U escalation -d escalation